MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/delete-channel.md

 1. On the page toolbar, select **Delete**.

-1. On the confirmation dialog that appears, confirm the delete option.
+1. On the confirmation dialog that appears, confirm the deletion.

 If you want to reconfigure your social channel or SMS number in Omnichannel for Customer Service, follow the channel-specific instructions.